 But hey, this option from House, Home and More is definitely worth looking at if you want carpet flooring for your gym at home.

 One of the biggest pluses is how hard-wearing it is, which is thanks to polyester fibers.
 This feature is standard for most carpets but also means it’s stain-resistant and super easy to clean.

 And, no matter if you want your gym indoors or out, it’s weather and fade-resistant due to the UV protection.
 Customers particularly love it on a balcony for this reason—exposed to the sun, wind and rain with added foot traffic.

-On top of this, it’s very simple to clean—you simply pick up the pieces and hose it down or brush it with a broom while in-place.
+On top of this, it’s very simple to clean—you simply pick up the pieces and hose them down or brush them with a broom while in place.